jorruior/gencode-riboseqORFs/README.md

 ```
 sort -k1,1 -k4,4n -k5,5n <TRANSCRIPTOME_GTF> > <SORTED_TRANSCRIPTOME_GTF>
 ```
 TRANSCRIPT_SUPPORT: Tab-delimited file containing all transcripts IDs, Transcript Support Level (TSL) scores, and APPRIS support scores.
-This file will be used to prioritize transcripts that translate each ORF.
+This file will be used to prioritize transcripts that translate each ORF. **<This file has to be downloaded from Ensembl Biomart, a downloaded compatible file based on Ensembl v.101 is located in the folder Ens101>**

 PSITES_BED: File including coordinates of P-sites for the annotated proteins.
 This file can be obtained from the fasta file by running:
 ```